Scottish Place Names

 - Huntington (Scottish Borders and East Lothian) but also found all over England.
 It is also a very popular place name in the USA.

-- Newstead (Aberdeenshire, Scottish Borders and Midlothian) just as commonly found in England.
+- Newstead (Aberdeenshire, Scottish Borders and Midlothian) but found just as commonly in England.

 - Northgate Industrial (Northgate in Aberdeenshire) also in four English counties.